WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/Girder Details Transverse Reinforcement.md

 ------|-------------
 Reinforcement Material | Select the appropriate mild steel for the transverse rebar Make Zones Symmetrical about Mid-Girder | When checked, bar zones are symmetric about mid-girder.
 If zones are made symmetrical about the girder centerline, right-most zone data is either automatically extended or truncated to mid-girder such that the zones are always symmetrical.
 Similarly, if zones are not symmetrical, right-most zones are either extended or truncated such that the last zone extends to the right end of the girder.
 Top flange is intentionally roughened for interface shear capacity | Check the box to indicate the top flange is intentionally roughened to an amplitude of 0.25 inch to help resist horizontal interface shear.
+For UHPC girders intentionally roughened is taken to mean the top flange is formed with keyed or fluted surface in accordance with the applicable structural design guidance.

 Primary Bars
 ------------------